mahoney1/_older_fab-samples-work/commpaper-README.md

  </p>
 </details>

+When you're done with this section, return to the terminal where your _listener_ application is running, and terminate the process.

 ## Clean up
 When you are finished using the Fabric test network and the commercial paper smart contract and applications, you can use the following command to clean up the network: